We Shipped SwiftUI. It Crashed 1% of Users.

 The approach:

 This isn't as elegant as pure SwiftUI.
-You're writing more boilerplate.
-The tooling isn't as integrated.
+You're writing more boilerplate, and the tooling isn't as integrated.
 But it ships, it doesn't crash, and it scales to a large team.

 The Broader Lesson

-For small apps and side projects, jumping in at Year 0 is fine.
-The crash rate is acceptable, and you learn the new paradigm early.
-For apps serving millions of users where crash-free rate is a business metric, waiting for Year 3 isn't conservative.
-It's responsible.
+For small apps and side projects, jumping in early is fine.
+The crash rate is acceptable, and you learn the new paradigm before everyone else.
+For apps where crash-free rate is a business metric, waiting until the framework has actually stabilized is the responsible call, not a conservative one.

 I fully expect SwiftUI to be the right choice eventually.
-Apple will keep investing.
-The framework will stabilize.
-Combine will either get thread-safety improvements or the community will build robust wrappers (or, more likely, something like Swift's upcoming async/await will replace Combine's role entirely).
+Apple will keep investing and the framework will stabilize.
+Combine will either get thread-safety improvements or the community will build robust wrappers, or, more likely, something like Swift's upcoming async/await will replace Combine's role entirely.
 The question was never "if" but "when."